-Talking to Your Daughter About Violence and Hate
+Talking to Your Daughter About School Violence and Other Horrific Events

-Hateful acts and and extreme violence are sadly nothing new in this world, but when these types of attacks happen on school grounds—to kids who are simply trying to get an education—it can be especially frightening and upsetting to the girls in our lives.
-These types of horrific events can understandably make your daughter feel anxious, worried, frightened, angry, and confused—all very normal feelings that you can help her explore and express in the coming days.
+Acts of extreme violence are sadly nothing new in this world, but when these types of attacks happen on school grounds—to kids who are simply trying to get an education—it can be especially frightening and upsetting to the girls in our lives.
+These types of horrific events, like the shooting in Santa Fe, Texas, can understandably make your daughter feel anxious, worried, frightened, angry, and confused—all very normal feelings that you can help her explore and express in the coming days.

 Parents have always needed to talk to their children about violence, but what’s different now is that the technology we use routinely has made all of us—including the youngest among us—virtual witnesses to some of the worst atrocities in the world.
 On our phones, tablets, and TVs, we get almost instantaneous, graphic accounts of events, along with sometimes live video or other graphic images from the events.
 A child seeing footage of a terror event isn’t necessarily a sign of lax parenting, but rather the result of inundating information and imagery in this always-on digital world.